MichaelMcCulloch/hyperchess/hchess.md

             if let Some(next) = Self::apply_offset(&current, direction, board.side) {
                 if let Some(idx) = board.coords_to_index(&next) {
                     if all_occupancy.get_bit(idx) {
-                        // Hit a piece.
-Is it an enemy threat? if enemy_occupancy.get_bit(idx) {
+                        if enemy_occupancy.get_bit(idx) {
-                            // It is an enemy piece.
-Check type.
-                            // We need to check if it is one of the threat_types.

-                            // Optimization: The caller passes specific threat types (e.g. Rook+Queen).
-                            // But board bitboards are separated.
-                            // Let's iterate threat types passed.
                             for &t in threat_types {
                                 let match_found = match t {
                                     PieceType::Rook => board.rooks.get_bit(idx),